Sad-AI-dev/Project_Petrichor/Notes/Petrichor/Lore/Items/Equipment/Silence Between Two Strikes.md

 # <span class="lore-title-inline">Lore</span>
 <span class="lore">N/A</span>
 # <span class="lore-title-inline">Notes</span>
-The [[Elite Aspects]] are a collection of items that resemble a morsel of power being granted by a higher power.
+The [[Elite Aspects_old]] are a collection of items that resemble a morsel of power being granted by a higher power.

 It is unclear who granted this power, as no major entities are generally connected with the theme of lightning.
 The strongest known entity connected to lightning is the [[Overloading Worm]], but it is unlikely that they are the entity responsible for giving this power.